Modernizr/modernizr-neue/docs/intro.md

   }
 ```

-Rather than basing your decisions on whether or not the user is on the `one-they-make-you-use-at-work` browser, and assuming that means they either do or do not have access to _Awesome-New-Feature_&trade;, feature detection actually progamatically checks if _Awesome-New-Feature_&trade; works in the browser, and gives you either a `true` or `false` result.
+Rather than basing your decisions on whether or not the user is on the `one-they-make-you-use-at-work` browser, and assuming that means they either do or do not have access to _Awesome-New-Feature_&trade;, feature detection actually programmatically checks if _Awesome-New-Feature_&trade; works in the browser, and gives you either a `true` or `false` result.
 So now as soon as your least favorite browser adds support for _Awesome-New-Feature_&trade;, your code works there - automatically!
 No more having to update, ever.
 The code ends up being similar, but much more clear to its actual intention

 ## Downloading Modernizr